 Participate in your community

 A great way to improve your local SEO is by being active in your local community.
-Sponsor local events or sports teams, hold fundraisers at your storefront location, or even donate to a local charity.
-You may earn free press from local news about your community contributions.
+Sponsor local events or sports teams, hold fundraisers at your storefront location, or donate to a local charity.
+You may earn free press from local news outlets about your community contributions.

 Perform a local SEO competitor analysis